Table of Contents

 I wanted to see whether the NiceTalk Tutor App was any different, which is why I finally decided to give it a try.

-My first impression of the app’s stats, however, were not incredibly impressive.
+My first impression of the app’s stats, however, was not incredibly impressive.

 It has 10,000 downloads and a user rating of 3.0 stars.
 I am usually way more likely to like an app that has at least 3.5 stars, which sets this one beneath that by an entire .5… but, that doesn’t mean that the app isn’t going to work for me, either.